trillek-team/trillek-vcomputer-module/README.md

     cmake ..
     make

-This will only generate the static and dynamic libs of the TR3200-VM libs.
+By default will generate dynamic libs and compile tools and tests.

+If you wish to compile a static lib, then you should use **"cmake -DBUILD_STATIC_TR3200=True .."**

-If you wish to compile the tools, then you should use **"cmake -DBUILD_tools=True .."**
+If you not wish to compile the tools, then you should use **"cmake -DBUILD_tools=False .."**

-If you wish to compile the tests, then you should use **"cmake -DBUILD_tests=True .."**
+If you not wish to compile the tests, then you should use **"cmake -DBUILD_tests=False .."**

 Plus you can control if you wish release or debug building using **"-DCMAKE_BUILD_TYPE=Release"** or **"-DCMAKE_BUILD_TYPE=Debug"** flag in cmake.